Geology of an Oregon Coast Icon: Sweeping Cape Kiwanda

 You can see some striking differences between now and past photos of the Oregon coast icon.
 Below is a photo in the geology document by Lund from what was then called the Oregon Highway Department (later ODOT).
-It's unclear how much earlier than than 1974 this photo was taken, but it shows the beginning of an arch in what was still a large, towering chunk of sandstone.
-Compare this photo with those above, and you see not only is a massive portion now gone of the structure at the top from the B/W photo, (the one that keeps ascending at a diagonal) but many other structures as well.
+It's unclear how much earlier than than 1974 this photo was taken, but it shows the beginning of an arch and what was still a large, towering chunk of sandstone.
+Compare this photo with those above, and you see that not only is a massive portion now gone of the structure at the top from the B/W photo, (the one that keeps ascending at a diagonal) but many other structures as well.

 Also, another arch in the photo above stood until February of 2010, after which it too crumbled away.You can see more here Just What is Cape Kiwanda on Oregon's Coast?
 And Why It's Falling Apart